mariojlunam/FlaskApp/README.md

 QUERY IN 4326 IN
 #results?x1=-1.481803254286913&y1=53.79827838458832&x2=-1.481861940752835&y2=53.80416168334681&srid=4326

-Or use the the UI with the form
+Or use the the UI with the form provided.
+Just go to your prefer map, select two points inside Leeds Area and fill the form with the coordinates.
+Input the srid of your input coordinates, by default is 4326.

+To visualise the ouput, if you selected 4326, copy the geojson returned and paste in https://geojson.io/#map=2/0/20

+You will see your vector features rendered on the area specified built by the two points

 ## Installation